-Plzip is a massively parallel (multi-threaded), lossless data compressor based on the LZMA algorithm, with very safe integrity checking and a user interface similar to the one of gzip or lzip.
-It uses the lzip file format; the files produced by plzip are fully compatible with lzip-1.4 or newer, and can be rescued with lziprecover.
-It is intended for faster compression/decompression of big files on multiprocessor machines, which makes it especially well-suited for distribution of big software files and large scale data archiving.
-On files big enough (several GB), plzip can use hundreds of processors.
+Plzip is a massively parallel (multi-threaded), lossless data compressor based on the lzlib compression library, with a user interface similar to the one of lzip, bzip2, or gzip.
+It can compress/decompress large files on multiprocessor machines much faster than lzip, at the cost of a slightly-reduced compression ratio.
+(Note that the number of usable threads is limited by file size).
+Plzip uses the lzip file format, and the files produced by plzip are fully compatible with lzip-1.4 or newer, and can be rescued with lziprecover.

-Release Notes: Scalability of compression (maximum number of useful worker threads) has been increased.
+Release Notes: Scalability of compression (max number of useful worker threads) has been increased.
 Scalability when decompressing from/to regular files has been increased.
-The number of worker threads is now limited to the number of members in the input file when decompressing from a regular file.
-The target "install-as-lzip" has been added to the Makefile.
+The number of worker threads is now limited to the number of members in the input file when decompressing from a regular file. "configure" now accepts options with a separate argument.
+The targets "install-as-lzip" and "install-bin" have been added to the Makefile.